 The Durango location is at Fort Lewis College

-We thank our hosts above for allowing us to use their space!
+We thank our hosts above for allowing us to use their space for no cost!